KristianSmilenov/hapi-restful-api-example/README.md

 * testing: [lap](https://github.com/hapijs/lab) - lab is a simple test utility for node.
 Unlike other test utilities, lab uses domains instead of uncaught exception and other global manipulation.

 Great learning materials about HapiJS can be found here: [Learn Hapi](https://github.com/nelsonic/learn-hapi)

+!IMPORTANT: Currently there is no build in or plugin available for content negotiation.
+The only available [hapi-negotiator](https://github.com/felipeleusin/hapi-negotiator) This project enhances content negotiation capabilities of Hapi.
+It's a wrapper around [Negotiator module](https://www.npmjs.com/package/negotiator).

 Debugging the project
 -------------------